Skip to content

 • Type stubs: works with typeshed and custom stub files for libraries that don’t ship inline annotations.

-• Mypyc compilation: mypy includes mypyc, a compiler that translates type-annotated Python into C extensions for significant runtime speedups.
+• mypyc compilation: mypy includes mypyc, a compiler that translates type-annotated Python into C extensions for significant runtime speedups.

 Recent Developments

-mypy 1.18 through 1.20 (released March 2026) brought substantial changes:
+mypy 1.18 through 1.20 (March 2026)

 • Performance: versions 1.18+ delivered roughly 40% faster type checking compared to 1.17, with some cases improving by 10x.
 A binary cache format and SQLite-backed cache (both now enabled by default) make incremental builds faster.